benshine/prettykitty/README.md

 ### Stuff I'd like to do to consider this complete:
 - display of loading and error states
-- show biggest image that will fit in available screen real estate
 - ability to set a different gallery
 - concatenate all the js files together so I don't have to worry about load order
-- make it look decent on small screens
 - jshint
 - write my own versions of the es6 polyfill functions for Array.prototype.find and Object.assign
 - convert ChainableGet to use Object.create rather than being a constructor